 Ophthalmic conditions of dogs can resemble human ocular diseases, such as keratoconjunctivitis sicca (dry eye), glaucoma, corneal surface diseases, retinal atropy, and cataracts.
 Keratoconjunctivitis sicca, which is an immune-mediated condition, can resemble human dry eye in immunopathology with reduce tear production.
 Glaucoma remains the number one cause of blindness in dogs, and often dogs receive shunts and other treatment options just like people.

 Veterinary Research Occurring at Institutions

-Institutions, such as Universities or Contract Research Organizations, which conduct veterinary clinical studies may be required to establish an Institutional Care and Use Committee (IACUC).
-The IACUC has a broad scope of oversight and authority and is subject to following regulations as they apply to laboratory animal welfare, and for studies involving client-owned pets.
+Institutions such as Universities or Contract Research Organizations that conduct veterinary clinical studies may be required to establish an Institutional Care and Use Committee (IACUC).
+The IACUC has a broad scope of oversight and authority and is subject to following regulations as they apply to laboratory animal welfare including studies involving client-owned pets.

 What is an IACUC?

 The Institutional Animal Care and Use Committee (IACUC) is the committee appointed by an institution which is responsible for the oversight of the animal care and use program.
 The IACUC should follow the elements veterinary research outlined in the Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals (Policy) and the Guide for the Care and Use of Laboratory Animals (Guide).

 The committee must consist of at least five individuals, including a veterinarian trained in laboratory animal care, a scientist with experience in animal research, a non-scientist, and one member who is not affiliated with the institution.